StingraySoftware/HENDRICS/docs/scripts/cli.rst

       --save-dyn            save dynamical power spectrum
       --ignore-instr        Ignore instrument names in channels
       --ignore-gtis         Ignore GTIs.
 USE AT YOUR OWN RISK --save-all            Save all information contained in spectra, including light curves and dynamical spectra.
       --save-lcs            Save all information contained in spectra, including light curves.
-      --no-auxil            Do not save auxiliary spectra (e.g. pds1 and pds2 of cross spectrum)
-      --test                Only to be used in testing --emin EMIN           Minimum energy (or PI if uncalibrated) to plot --emax EMAX           Maximum energy (or PI if uncalibrated) to plot --loglevel LOGLEVEL   use given logging level (one between INFO, WARNING, ERROR, CRITICAL, DEBUG; default:WARNING)
-      --debug               set DEBUG logging level
+      --no-auxil            Do not save auxiliary spectra (e.g. pds1 and pds2 of cross spectrum) --test                Only to be used in testing --emin EMIN           Minimum energy (or PI if uncalibrated) to plot --emax EMAX           Maximum energy (or PI if uncalibrated) to plot --lombscargle         Use Lomb-Scargle periodogram or cross spectrum (will ignore segment_size) --loglevel LOGLEVEL   use given logging level (one between INFO, WARNING, ERROR, CRITICAL, DEBUG; default:WARNING) --debug               set DEBUG logging level